 - Attention Deficit/Hyperactivity Disorder (ADHD/ADD)

 However, therapy is not limited to only the aforementioned items.
 Therapy is a space to heal, problem solve, receive an outside perspective, access your strengths, build confidence, face your faults, express yourself and acknowledge your feelings.
-But arguably, what therapy offers most is a place to simply be.
+But arguably, what it offers most is a place to simply be.
 How often, in this world, is our true self received and held by another, unconditionally?
 My hope for the future is that it is significantly more often than now, but that is one of the many gifts that therapy offers.

 Is now the time?

 Are there things you wish you could talk about or express that you may not feel comfortable doing so, at least not yet, with someone you know?
-Are you in need of a space in order to process a past or recent event that is still impacting you in a way that is distracting or distressing?
+Do you need of a space in order to process a past or recent event that is still impacting you in a way that is distracting or distressing?
 Are you feeling lost or unsure of your next path?
 Are you still wondering if therapy is for you?
 Below are some resources to aid in the search for a therapist near you.
 These sites offer filters where you can search by: presenting issues, insurance providers, location, among other items to meet your needs.